Alternative versions of Captain America: Little Marvel

 Two younger versions of Captain America were created by writer/artist Skottie Young.
 The first appears in the 2015 Secret Wars tie-in, Giant Size Little Marvel, written and illustrated by Young.
-In the Battleworld town of Marville, the mainstream superheroes are all elementary school age children, using their superpowers to engage in very destructive roughhousing.
+In the Battleworld town of Marville, the mainstream superheroes are all children who engage in destructive roughhousing.
 This Captain America is still the leader of the Avengers, though their headquarters are in a tree house instead of Avengers Mansion.
 As in the mainstream "Avengers vs. X-Men" storyline, Captain America faces off against Cyclops and the X-Men, only this time in an attempt to get two new kids on the block to join their respective group.

 An even younger version of Captain America appears in A-Babies vs X-Babies, a 2012 Skottie Young scripted story, illustrated by Gurihiru.
 In this story, Captain America and his fellow superheroes are all babies, but still superpowered.
 When baby Captain America's favorite stuffed bear Bucky goes missing, he assembles his baby Avengers and battles the baby X-Men for its return.
 This issue and the four Giant Size Little Marvel issues were collected into the Giant Size Little Marvel 2016 trade edition (ISBN 978-0785198703).
-This Captain America was among the Captain America variants recruited by Ghost Rider, his Deathlok companion, and Ant-Man of Earth-818 to help train the Steve Rogers variants in preparation for the war against the Multiversal Masters of Evil.
+The young Captain America was among the versions of Captain America recruited to combat the Masters of Evil.